pgillet/my-resume/webcontent/index.md

 electric propulsion systems used in smallsats.
 It also develops an orbital transfer vehicle - the SpaceVan - for smallsats.
 Type of business or sector: new space :rocket:
-Main activities & responsibilities: DevOps engineering mostly, I don't really do data engineering yet...But data is coming!
+_Main activities & responsibilities_: DevOps engineering mostly, I don't really do data engineering yet...But data is coming!

 Occupation or position held: **Big Data & Cloud Architect**